Friedrich Gundolf: Early life and career

 In his works in literary studies, Gundolf took a new, historically-oriented view on literature, which centered on the philosophically determined registration of the poet.
 To him, the great writers (such as Shakespeare and Goethe) were symbolic figures of their time, and in his academic research he sought to present not only the artists themselves, but also the effects of their works.

 From 1916 to the late 1920s, Friedrich Gundolf was professor at Heidelberg University.
 In 1921, one of his students was Joseph Goebbels, later the Nazi propaganda minister, who at that time admired Gundolf and his colleague Max Freiherr von Waldberg.
 Von Waldberg subsequently became Goebbels's advisor when he wrote his doctoral dissertation.
 Gundolf also befriended the economist and fellow Heidelberg professor Arthur Salz.
-Another one of his students in 1929 was, Johannes Hoffmeister (philosopher) who would later become a philosopher.
+Another one of his students in 1929 was Johannes Hoffmeister who would later become a philosopher.

 Death and legacy

 In 1927, Gundolf was diagnosed with cancer, and died of it four years later.
 Gundolf's works were banned by the Nazi regime in 1933.

-He had not married Agathe Mallachow (1884–1983) who was a pianist.
+He was married to Agathe Mallachow (1884–1983) who was a pianist.

 Their daughter Cordelia Gundolf became an Italian language professor and expert in literature.
 She was the godchild of graphic artist Melchior Lechter.
 After the death of her father and as the Nazi regime assumed power in Germany, her mother asked Albert Einstein for advice.
 This led the family to escape to Capri and subsequently to Rome.